 The amount you’ll pay will depend on a number of factors, such as the age and health status of your pet, where you live, and so on.

 Customers purchasing Debenhams pet insurance have the option to spread the cost of the premium across the year via Direct Debit, for no additional charge.
 However, there is a £100 excess applicable on all claims.

 What do Debenhams customers say?

 As Debenhams is still relatively new to the pet insurance business, there aren’t a great number of Debenhams pet insurance reviews from consumers available online.
-Money.co.uk has given the product a score of 3/5, ‘satisfactory’, based on a small handful of customer reviews.
+On petinsurancereviews.com they have a 2.6 out of 5 stars rating.